gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

   </h2>
   <div id="b9" class="usa-accordion__content usa-prose">
 <p>
-An ideal writing sample would demonstrate three things:
+An ideal writing sample would demonstrate three things:<br>
-- ability to conduct rigorous research
+- ability to conduct rigorous research<br>
-- knowledge of the relevant subject matter area
+- knowledge of the relevant subject matter area<br>
-- precision, conciseness, and clarity in writing.
+- precision, conciseness, and clarity in writing.<br>
 An academic paper (working or published) that you personally wrote is most helpful, as are any shorter pieces you might have written for broader audience (such as a memo or blog).  </p>
    </div>
 </section>